 Scott brings a 20-year history of working in the Southwest as a conservation biologist, researcher, practitioner, coordinator, and director, as well as 14 years of experience as a wildlife and fisheries biologist in Alaska.
 His conservation work has covered all of Arizona, especially Southeast Arizona, and his Alaska wildlife studies spanned from Southeast Alaska to the Arctic.
-His new venture, Nature InSight LLC (est. 2019), strives to provide expert nature guiding (especially birds) off the beaten path that is insightful, fun, and adventure-filled, and tailored to all levels of experience.
+His new venture, Nature InSight LLC (est. 2019), strives to provide expert nature guiding (especially birds) off the beaten path that is insightful, fun, and adventure-filled, and tailored to all levels of experience and capabilities.
 Scott also provides conservation GIS mapping and planning assistance to clients.

 Avian Work Experiences

 Scott initiated and coordinated Audubon’s Important Bird Areas Program in Arizona for 11 years (est. in 2001) with the Tucson Audubon Society.
 He built partnerships between the Arizona IBA Program and the nine Audubon chapters in the state, multiple federal and state agencies, as well as bi-national collaborations with Mexican biologists, and with many individual landowners in initiating conservation projects for avian habitat/natural resources protection.
 He started the Avian Science Initiative within the program, to use professional and citizen-science volunteers to provide new bird population data to identify and promote the conservation of the most essential habitat for birds in Arizona, our AZ IBAs (visit: aziba.org)!
 He has since been a conservation & science director for various NGOs in southern Arizona.
 Thus, Scott knows the habitats for birds and how to find them in our wild southeast corner of Arizona!
 He has also been an avid birder for over three and a half decades!

 Scott’s initial ornithological studies were in Alaska primarily, where he studied raptors, passerines, shorebirds, sea ducks, and seabirds from Southeast Alaska, Prince William Sound, Kodiak Island, Interior Alaska, to the Arctic Brooks Range and Coastal Plain.
 He provided the first detailed study of the reproductive performance, nesting habitat, and prey of Taiga merlins in Denali National Park and Preserve (M.S., 1996).
 Other studies were conducted on salmon, brown bears, and octopus.